VasilGVasilev/typescript/NB/typescriptlang.md

 export default Child
 ```

+Functional Components type

+Why cannot we just type *const Person<PersonProps>* -> because const Person is just a variable, thus, you need to explicitly state its type with ':', and here the variable holds a react component, but *const Person: FC* does not suffice, since it will be inferred given the following syntax with params and function.
+The focus with typescript is that we want to set the types of the props.
+Therefore, here we write the *: FC* part so that we can write the props.
+The end result being *const Props: FC<PersonProps>* -> name of var annotated by via ':' to be of type FC which on its own accepts generic type <PersonProps> as a type for the component's props.

 **Dynamic vs static typing**
     JavaScript only truly provides dynamic typing - **running the code** to see what happens.
 Typescript is to use a static type system to make predictions about what code is expected **before it runs**.